andrsem/dev_notebook/lib/programming_fundamentals/oop/fundamental_oop_concepts.md

  Applying abstraction means that each object should only expose a high-level mechanism for using it

- This is very important when working on a program incrementally focusing on one class, finish it then go to the next one
+ This is very important when working on a program incrementally focusing on one class, finishing it then going to the next one

  It's best to think about your program in terms of interface and implementation